-The Consolidated Non-Financial Statement of the Fincantieri Group (hereafter also Sustainability Report), now on its second edition, is a communication tool that describes, in a transparent and structured manner, the economic, social and environmental results achieved, and demonstrates the Group's commitment to sustainable development, with the aim of creating value not only for itself, but also for its stakeholders.
+Our sixth Sustainability Report is a communication tool that describes, in a transparent and structured manner, the economic, social and environmental results achieved, and demonstrates our commitment to sustainable development, with the aim of creating value not only for the Company, but also for our stakeholders.

-The Sustainability Report reports, to the extent necessary to ensure an understanding of the activities of the company, its progress, its results and its impact, in relation to the areas considered important and required by Legislative Decree 254/2016, on the "disclosure of non-financial and diversity information by certain large undertakings and groups".
+The Sustainability Report represents the Consolidated Non-Financial Statement of the Fincantieri Group and reports, to the extent necessary to ensure an understanding of the activities of the company, its progress, its results and its impact, in relation to the areas considered important and required by Legislative Decree 254/2016, on the "disclosure of non-financial and diversity information by certain large undertakings and groups".

-As required by the Decree this document is a distinct report with the appropriate wording to identify it as the Consolidated Non-Financial Statement (NFS).
+As required by the Decree this document is a distinct report with the appropriate wording to identify it as the Consolidated Non-Financial Statement.

 The process of collecting data and information and drafting the Report is coordinated and managed by the Sustainability Unit, in cooperation with the multifunctional Working Group.
-The Report’s contents have been defined according to the principles of accuracy, balance, clarity, comparability, reliability and timeliness.
+The Report’s contents have been defined according to the principles of accuracy, balance, clarity, comparability, completeness, sustainability context, timeliness, and verifiability.

-The Sustainability Report has been prepared according to the GRI Sustainability Reporting Standards, issued in 2016 by GRI (Global Reporting Initiative), according to “in accordance core” option.
+The Sustainability Report has been prepared according to the GRI Sustainability Reporting Standards 2021, of the Global Reporting Initiative (GRI).

 For each theme evidence is given on its materiality in relation to the Group activities, the risks connected, the Company’s policies and commitments and the results obtained and monitored using ad hoc indicators capable of representing the results in terms of management.